Research

 (Please note: I don't disclose early-stage projects)

-Presentations: Iowa Finance Brown Bag Seminar; 2026 SouthWestern Finance Association (Scheduled); 2026 European Financial Management Association (Scheduled)
+Presentations: Iowa Finance Brown Bag Seminar; 2026 SouthWestern Finance Association; 2026 European Financial Management Association (Scheduled)

 with Amrita Nain and Yi Hao